ThePhobomancer/startingpython/README.md

-git branch displays the current branch get checkout -b branchname is a cmd to make a new branch (git branch can do it, but won't move you there) git checkout moves to a new branch, -b allows it to make a new branch if it doesn't exist
+git branch displays the current branch get checkout -b branchname is a cmd to make a new branch (git branch can do it, but won't move you there) git checkout moves to a new branch, -b allows it to make a new branch if it doesn't exist git merge branchname will merge it back into master (this should be run from the branch you want to merge into.
+Thus run it while in master.) git tag -a name -m (-a adds, -m adds a message) git tag -n will display the tag messages. -n#, where # is a number will show # lines of the message.